 Provision Matter Fee units 21.
-VT 58A VT 50(1) (b) in any other case Inspection fees in the case of a random inspection, not otherwise specified in this Schedule, of - 10 (a) a bus 50 (b) a heavy vehicle 35 22.
+VT 58A VT (b) in any other case Inspection fees in the case of a 10 21.
+50(1) Inspection fees in the case of a random inspection, not otherwise specified in this Schedule, of - (a) a bus 50 (b) a heavy vehicle 35 22.
 VT 58A DLVR 136(7) Inspection fees in the case of an inspection under a vehicle inspection program of - (a) a large passenger vehicle that is used to operate a passenger transport service, or hire and drive passenger service, within the meaning of the Passenger Transport Services Act 2011 35